 All people, regardless of their ability level, should have access to convenient and safe transportation options.
 Mobility is an essential component of quality of life.
-Nonetheless, people with disabilities or with limited mobility often find themselves with limited transportation options.
+Nonetheless, people with disabilities or limited mobility often have limited access to transportation options.

 The Americans with Disabilities Act (ADA) is a comprehensive civil rights law guaranteeing equal opportunity for people with disabilities.
 It applies to employment, public transportation, and public accommodations.
 All state and local government programs, activities, and services may not discriminate on the basis of disability.

 Ensuring safe pedestrian travel requires streets, intersections, curbs, and other infrastructure to comply with the ADA.
 The goal is to make transportation facilities and services accessible and safe for all people, including older adults and people with disabilities.

 In 2011, the Access Board, an independent government agency that promotes equality for people with disabilities, issued Proposed Accessibility Guidelines for Pedestrian Facilities in the Public Right-of-Way.
 However, the Department of Justice still has not adopted these guidelines.
 When it does, they will become enforceable under Title II of the ADA.
 In the interim, the Department of Transportation identifies these as the current best practices in accessible pedestrian design.
 Among the many issues that these guidelines address are crosswalks, curb ramps, street furnishings, signals, parking, access for pedestrians who are blind, wheelchair access to on-street parking, and constraints posed by space limitations, roadway designs, and terrain.